epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmUserSpec defines the desired state of KeycloakRealmUser
+KeycloakRealmUserSpec defines the desired state of KeycloakRealmUser.

 <table>
     <thead>